 Creating any book is a grueling process.
-Children’s books are grueling while essentially being a puzzle.
+Children’s books are grueling while being a puzzle.
 You need to craft all the content just like any book, but you have to solve the problem of ‘how do I assemble this for a reader very different than me?’

-Researching—so basically, reading—other children’s books, especially popular ones, provide invaluable insight into what works for children’s books.
+Researching—so reading—other children’s books, especially popular ones, provide invaluable insight into what works for children’s books.
 Think about how the book hits those three key elements as you read through it:

 How does the author make the characters emotionally charged and compelling?
 What message is the book teaching?
 How is the design working to serve both the character and the message?

 Amid those requirements, you have to find a way to make it amusing.
 That might end up being the trickiest part of all.
 Ever heard of a somber children’s book?
 Not likely.
 You can deal with complex issues, but the tone has to remain light.
 Otherwise, you risk losing your audience.

 Does Broccoli Grow on Trees?
 By Peter Farrell & Katie Bokelman

 The book describes the Community Garden created by our pediatric residents at Children’s Hospital of The King’s Daughters(CHKD) and Eastern Virginia Medical School (EVMS).
 Residents work with children from all socioeconomic backgrounds.
 Under resident guidance, the children plant the seeds, watch the seeds sprout, watch the plants grow, identify how various vegetables grow, harvest the vegetables, and learn healthy recipes using those vegetables.

 All of the above advice is well and good.
 Lots of work sure.
 But not impossible.